 Sheila lives with her father and her mother.
-She is responsible for carrying water, running errands and cleaning.
-Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
+At home, duties include carrying water, running errands and cleaning.
+Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 3 children in the family.

 Sheila lives on the plains of Minaog, Sicayab and Turno, home to approximately 20,400 residents.
 Typical houses are constructed of bamboo floors, wood walls and thatch roofs.
 The primary ethnic groups are Subanon and Visaya and the most commonly spoken languages are Subanon and Cebuano.